gabrrodr/Wordle_2.0/README.md

 # Wordle_2.0
-My take on wordle, completely in JS and my first dabble with React
+My take on wordle, completely in JS and my first dabble with React and APIs

 you could say it's Gabbled.
 Gabriola?
 GabWord?
 (Idk. pending title I guess)